lorepieri8/ai-techniques/README.md

 ### Neural Network Classifier (Supervised Learning, Deep Learning)
 *Superpower*: Classify objects in images, text, video and more.

 *How hard*: Medium.
-Popular defaults are good enough to get far, the bottleneck is getting good data, but debugging is tricky.
+Popular defaults are good enough to get far, the bottleneck is getting good data.
+Debugging is tricky.

 *Libraries*: Pytorch, Detectron2.